top of page

 Laying in doubt after another operation on my leg after doctors said it was possible I would lose it, I thought about what my future would be without my leg.
 Thoughts of isolation and an uncertain future.
 So alone seemed my future in this injury.
 No one I knew around me was disabled in such a way.
 So, quickly.
 So, instantaneously.

-My 15 year old self thought about Terry Fox and what he was able to accomplish after losing his leg.
+My 15 year old humbled him self and thought about Terry Fox and what he was able to accomplish after losing his leg.

 I then thought of how, if not but a fraction of a second, I could have lost the use of both legs, like Rick.